StratusLab/stratuslab.github.com/_posts/2013-05-15-docs-cloud-installation-tutorial.md

 Install a minimal version of [CentOS 6][centos] on the two physical machines that will be used for the cloud infrastructure.

+### Disable SELinux

+The SELinux system must be disabled on **all of the machines**.
+Normally this is enabled by default.
+To disable SELinux, ensure that the file `/etc/selinux/config` has the following line:

+    SELINUX=disabled

+**You must reboot the machine for this to take effect.**

+### Python Version

+The default version of Python installed with CentOS should be correct.
+StratusLab requires a version of Python 2 with a version **2.6 or later**.
+The StratusLab command line tools **do not work with Python 3**.

+Verify that the correct version of Python is installed:

+    $ python --version
+    Python 2.6.6

 ### Disk Configuration